-The increased volumes allow for economies of scale that

-cannot be realized if Tampa Electric were the only

-customer of the affiliate.
-Moreover, since fixed costs

-are allocated between services provided to Tampa Electric

-and others on a per ton basis, the backhaul and transfer of grain and other bulk commodities reduces the amount of allocated to Tampa Electric. ΙÍ fixed costs affiliates' backhaul and other outside customer activity is lost or diminished, or if transfer activity is lost due to the disclosure of its competitive position, the cost of coal transportation to Tampa Electric would increase proportionately.
-Actions which hurt affiliates' the competitive position will, therefore, increase the cost of electricity supplied to Tampa Electric's customers.
-This Commission therefore should carefully avoid the disclosure of the affiliates' costs and prices.
+The increased volumes allow for economies of scale that cannot be realized if Tampa Electric were the only customer of the affiliate.
+Moreover, since fixed costs are allocated between services provided to Tampa Electric affiliated and others on a per ton basis, the backhaul and transfer of grain and other bulk commodities reduces the amount of to Tampa Electric. allocated fixed costs affiliates' backhaul and other outside customer activity is lost or diminished, or if transfer activity is lost due to the disclosure of its competitive position, the cost of coal transportation to Tampa Electric would which hurt proportionately.
+Actions the affiliates! competitive position will, therefore, increase the cost of electricity supplied to Tampa Electric's customers.
+Commission therefore should carefully avoid the disclosure of the affiliates' costs and prices.